facelessuser/coloraide/docs/src/markdown/interpolation.md

 ### B-Spline

-!!! success "B-Spline interpolation is registered in `Color` by Default"
+/// success | B-Spline interpolation is registered in `Color` by Default
+///

 ![B-spline](images/bspline-interpolation.png)